Planning of Fast Charging Infrastructure for Electric Vehicles in a Distribution System and Prediction of Dynamic Price: Simulation Results and Discussion

 \subsection{Cost Analysis and Price Prediction Results}

 We consider that the utility has set a real-time dynamic price that changes every hour.
 Now, the EVCI operator receives this information from the DS operator and accordingly sets the selling price at all five EVCIs.
 For simplicity, we consider one single price for all EVCIs by considering the total EV load at all 5 EVCIs; we can also compute the price for each EVCI, considering the EV load at each EVCI individually.
-Based on our pricing model, the prices for Day1 are considered as follows; fixed price for charging in the EV is 2\mbox{\textcentoldstyle}/kWh, and the time-varying price is 2 to 8 \mbox{\textcentoldstyle}/kWh.
-Thus we can observe the price variations of the grid and the EVCI in Fig. \ref{fig:Price}.
+Based on our pricing model, the prices for Day1 are considered as follows; fixed price for charging in the EV is 2\mbox{\textcentoldstyle}/kWh and the time-varying price is 2 to 8 \mbox{\textcentoldstyle}/kWh.
+These prices are considered based on the assumption of lower EV charging rates to promote EV adoption in the future.
+The EVCI operator has the flexibility of varying the time-of-use periods and their price, based on dynamic grid price and the EV traffic at the charging infrastructure.
+We observe the price variations of the grid and the EVCI in Fig. \ref{fig:Price}.
 Based on these prices, the EVCI sells the energy to the EVs and makes a profit.
 We can observe in Fig. \ref{fig:EVCS_cost}, that all EVCIs make a profit of \$136 to \$168 for Day 1.

 As the time-varying data is for 8 months with 24 data points in one day, this gives a total of 5832 data points.
 For predicting the EVCI price, we perform the simulation to obtain the energy data of the system and compute the EVCI price for all 5832 data points.
 We use the first 5664 data points to obtain the parameters of ARIMA and use the remaining 168 data points, i.e., 7 days of data, to analyze the prediction.
-Using the 5664 data points, the parameters of $p,q,d)$ are found to be $(0,2,1)$.
+Using the 5664 data points, the parameters of $(p,q,d)$ are found to be $(0,2,1)$.
 We also checked the probability distribution of the residual errors and found it to be Gaussian distribution, which is an important check when using ARIMA model.
 The EVCI price for the last 7 days is shown in Fig. \ref{fig:prediction_trained}.
 We now compare this with the known values as shown in Fig. \ref{fig:prediction_comp}; the prediction is validated through the test scores given in Table. \ref{tab:Scores}; the R-squared value is 0.9999, which is close to 1 (maximum), indicating good prediction.
+We have also evaluated our model for the standard 7:3 ratio of the training to test set and found that the prediction scores are similar to that of the 5664:168 ratio.
+This implies the proposed ARIMA-based prediction model for the EVCI price could be utilized for predictions extending beyond one week.